Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Introduction

 The objectives of this paper are different.
 We aim to explore the consequences for ocean transport of imposing a constraint of the form \eqn{perp} on the velocity of water parcels.
-This constraint makes the transport locally two-dimensional but, because of the non-existence of exactly neutral surfaces, globally three-dimensional.
+This constraint makes the transport locally two-dimensional \ch{in the sense that the velocity and thus infinitesimal displacements are restricted to (two-dimensional) planes.
+However, because of the non-integrability of the neutral planes, there are no neutral surfaces everywhere tangent to the neutral planes.
+Therefore, finite displacements are not confined to surfaces and parcel trajectories can explore the ocean in its full three dimensionality.
+In a topological sense, the transport is therefore globally three dimensional.
+The neutral planes are not integrable, but almost so.
+This results in a form of three-dimensional transport that is highly anisotropic and somewhat unfamiliar.}

 The specific choice \eqn{neutralvec} for the dianeutral vector $\bm{n}$ is heuristic and controversial. \citet{nyca11} shows that the corresponding neutral displacements require mechanical forcing whereas displacements satisfying a similar but different condition $\bm{n}_P \cdot \bu=0$, with $\bm{n}_P$ defined by an analogue of \eqn{Mcplanes} involving enthalpy instead of density, do not \citep[see also][]{tail-wolf}.
-This suggests that $\bm{n}_P$ may be a better choice of dianeutral vector than $\bm{n}$.
-Since the mathematical structure of the problem is the same whether $\boeta$, $\boeta_P$ or other alternatives are used, the distinction does not affect most of the arguments in this paper.
-We therefore refer to motion with velocity constrained to planes, however chosen, as neutral transport.
+Since the mathematical structure of the problem is the same whether \ch{$\bm{n}$, $\bm{n}_P$} or other alternatives are used, the distinction does not affect most of the arguments in this paper.
+We therefore refer to motion with velocity constrained to planes, however chosen, as neutral transport, \ch{and we consistently denote the dianeutral vector by $\bm{n}$, regardless of its specific definition}.
 For the numerical experiments we report, we use \citeauthor{mcdo87}'s definition \eqn{neutralvec} because it is the most widely adopted.

 Neutral transport is a conceptual rather than literal model of ocean transport.
 It ignores many physical effects.
 It has a contradictory relation with the notion of adiabatic transport: adiabaticity is central to the local argument leading to the definition of neutral planes but it is not respected over finite-length trajectories.
-In appendix \ref{app:interpr}, we discuss a possible interpretation of neutral trajectories as resulting from the continuous relaxation of the potential temperature and salinity of parcels to those of their surroundings.
+In appendix \ref{app:interpr}, we discuss a \ch{heuristic} interpretation of neutral trajectories as resulting from the continuous relaxation of the potential temperature and salinity of parcels to those of their surroundings.
 This interpretation supports the view that particle trajectories can usefully be thought of as neutral.

 The aims of this paper are twofold.
 The first aim is to connect neutral transport to a wealth of relevant mathematical results.
 The non-integrable field of planes $\bm{n}$ and the restriction to paths that are everywhere tangent to these planes equip the ocean, viewed as a subset of $\mathbb{R}^3$, with a contact structure \citep[e.g.][]{arno89,thur97}.
 Because the planes inherit a scalar product from the ambient Euclidean space, the ocean is also a sub-Riemannian manifold \citep[e.g.][]{stri86,mont02,cali-chan}.